The

 Weekdays:

 9.30 am - 2 pm.
-The ticket office closes 30 minutes before the museum
+The ticket office closes 30

 closing time.